OnionUI/Themes/CONTRIBUTING.md

 # Contributing

-We welcome you to share your creation with the community, but first some rules for contributing:
+We welcome you to share your creation with the community, but first some checkpoints for contributing:

 ## Rules